 - road safety

 Call 999 if you or someone else is in immediate danger, or if a crime is in progress.

 Durham Constabulary’s report it web page gives you more information about who you should go to to report different types of anti-social behaviour and non-urgent crime.

 You can also use the County Council’s website to report instances of anti-social behaviour or hate crime and incidents.

 - Durham County Council – reporting anti-social behaviour

 - Durham County Council – reporting hate crime and incidents

 If you want to report a crime anonymously, you can do so through Crimestoppers

-The following form is to enable our partners (including Police, Registered Social Landlords, Council staff, Health Practitioners and Fire Service staff) to raise concerns around community tensions that may escalate.
+A Tension Monitoring Toolkit has been created to enable partners (including Police, Registered Social Landlords, Council staff, Health Practitioners and Fire Service staff) to raise concerns around community tensions that may escalate.

 You can request the toolkit or raise any concerns by email to email@example.com